Couverture de More Likely Than Not: An ATIXA Podcast

 Épisodes

-This podcast is for informational and educational purposes only.
-It's not legal advice and shouldn't be relied on as such.
-If you're navigating a specific issue, always consult with your institution's general counsel or a qualified attorney familiar with Title IX and applicable state laws.
+More Likely Than Not, an ATIXA podcast, is for general information, educational, and discussion purposes only.
+It’s not legal advice.
+If you are navigating a specific issue, always consult with your institution’s general counsel or a qualified attorney familiar with Title IX and applicable state laws.
+Your specific facts, policy, context, and, of course, state laws matter.

 Afficher plus Afficher moins

-If you’re wondering whether you imagined a third Title IX vacatur, it’s real, and we’re more likely than not covering it in this week’s episode.
+If you’re looking for clarity while waiting for the Court’s decision, we’re more likely than not covering it in this week’s episode.

 Afficher plus Afficher moins

-If you’re wondering how pending court decisions will impact athletic programs or how to ensure policy and training compliance, we’re more likely than not covering it in this week’s episode.
+If you’re trying to stay grounded while enforcement priorities and legal signals shift, then we’re more likely than not covering it in this week’s episode.

 Afficher plus Afficher moins